Absolutely not. Our program is open to anybody, and caters for all ability and experience, although University students get discounted lessons.

 - What happens if it rains?

 For a full explanation of class cancellation, we’d recommend you view the terms and conditions.
 Basically though, we’ll let you know as early as possible if the class won’t go ahead due to poor whether.
 We will then either reschedule the entire class to another week or time that suits everyone, or allow you to come to a pre-existing class at another time that suits you.

 - How do I know which class I should join?

-We have a guide available here that will help you make the decision.
+We have a guide on the timetable that will help you make the decision.
 We also work closely with the tennis club during their ‘Grading Days’, which involves prospecting participants coming down to the courts and having a hit.
 These days are completely free and available for everybody.